longturn/freeciv21/docs/Coding/ai.rst

 ****************************

-This document is about Freeciv21's default AI.
+This document is about Freeciv21's default :term:`AI`.

 .. warning::